-The love for animals, in particular when it comes to the care and rescue of lost or homeless animals, has no boundaries.
-Both in Brazil and London several NGOs stand out for their efforts, will and dedication to animals
+The love for animals, particularly for the care and rescue of lost or homeless animals, has no boundaries.
+Both in Brazil and London, several NGOs stand out for their efforts, will and dedication to animals.

 Another centre for the rescue and relocation of animals is The Mayhew Animal Home.
-The organization has a team of animal protection officers that help residents who have particular difficulty in caring for their pets.
-They have various programs geared towards animal welfare, the accommodation of pets and specialised care.
-Everything is funded by donations and the NGO has been in operation since 1886.
+The organisation has a team of animal protection officers that help residents with particular difficulty caring for their pets.
+They have various programs geared towards animal welfare, pet accommodation, and specialised care.
+Donations fund everything, and the NGO has been in operation since 1886.
 For more information on how to donate, visit https://themayhew.org/

-A Adote Um Focinho (Adopt a Snout) focuses on offering shelter to abandoned animals that have been rescued from the streets or mistreated.
-Founded in 2006, the organization relies on donations from people who share the same urge to help these animals.
+An Adote Um Focinho (Adopt a Snout) offers shelter to abandoned animals rescued from the streets or mistreated.
+Founded in 2006, the organisation relies on donations from people with the same urge to help these animals.
 In addition, there is a task force to find people to adopt these four-legged friends.

 To find out more, visit: http://www.adoteumfocinho.com.br/